![]() |

 h) Payments

-1) Individuals participating in Earnfare shall engage in hours of work equal to the amount of the food stamp benefits divided by the State or federal minimum wage, whichever is higher, up to a maximum of 26 hours and subsequently shall earn assistance at minimum wage for each additional hour of performance in Earnfare activity, up to a maximum of $294 per month.
+1) Individuals participating in Earnfare shall engage in hours of work equal to the amount of the SNAP benefits divided by the State or federal minimum wage, whichever is higher, and subsequently shall earn assistance at minimum wage for each additional hour of performance in Earnfare activity, up to a maximum amount per month established by the Department based on the State minimum wage and available resources.
 An individual is considered to have participated in Earnfare in any month he or she earns a payment.

-B) Individuals will be assigned hours of Earnfare based upon their initial food stamp authorization amount.
-An individual living in a multi-person food stamp household shall be deemed to be receiving a per capita share of the household's food stamp allotment, for purposes of calculating the Earnfare hours.
+B) Individuals will be assigned hours of Earnfare based upon their SNAP allotment amount.
+An individual living in a multi-person SNAP household shall be deemed to be receiving a per capita share of the household's SNAP allotment, for purposes of calculating the Earnfare hours.

-C) During an individual's Earnfare participation, the Department or the local governmental unit shall alter the Earnfare hours each time the individual's monthly food stamp benefit changes by at least $20, effective the same month as the change in the food stamp benefit.
+C) During an individual's Earnfare participation, the Department or the local governmental unit shall alter the Earnfare hours each time the individual's monthly SNAP benefit changes by at least $20, effective the same month as the change in the SNAP benefit.
 Individuals and contractors will be notified by the Department or the local governmental unit of the number of hours of work to be performed by an individual in Earnfare.

-3) The Department may pay participants directly or may contract for the Earnfare employer to pay the individual.
+3) DHS may pay participants directly or may contract for the Earnfare employer to pay the individual.
 Payments shall be made no less frequently than monthly.
-Individuals shall be paid only for the hours they have actually worked in excess of the food stamp hours of work obligation and, if ordered by a court of competent jurisdiction, in excess of food stamp hours and the support obligation.
+Individuals shall be paid only for the hours they have actually worked in excess of the SNAP hours of work obligation and, if ordered by a court of competent jurisdiction, in excess of SNAP hours and the support obligation.

-4) Individuals shall be credited with hours of work that the Earnfare employer certifies them to have completed, according to criteria set forth in the contract with the Illinois Department, comprehensive providers or the local governmental unit.
-The Department, comprehensive providers or the local governmental unit staff shall attempt to resolve disputes between the Earnfare employer and the individual when there is disagreement over the number of hours worked.
-If the dispute cannot be resolved, the individual may utilize the Illinois Department's appeal process.
+4) Individuals shall be credited with hours of work that the Earnfare employer certifies them to have completed, according to criteria set forth in the contract with DHS, comprehensive providers, or the local governmental unit.
+DHS, comprehensive providers or the local governmental unit staff shall attempt to resolve disputes between the Earnfare employer and the individual when there is disagreement over the number of hours worked.
+If the dispute cannot be resolved, the individual may utilize DHS' appeal process.

-6) Participants in the Earnfare job search activity are eligible for employer contact related expenses not to exceed $20 every 30 days for a maximum of two months in a 12 consecutive month period.
+6) Participants in the Earnfare job search activity are eligible for reimbursement of reasonable and necessary employer contact related expenses.

-7) The Illinois Department will provide necessary clothing to enable participants to report to their Earnfare job site.
+7) DHS will provide support services for necessary clothing to enable participants to report to their Earnfare job site.

 i) Participation Requirements

-3) If the individual demonstrates an inability to sustain the work that has been assigned and the Earnfare assignment was appropriate to the individual's abilities, the Illinois Department shall re-assess the individual and, if appropriate, shall refer the person to apply for Transitional Assistance or federal SSI benefits.
+2) If the individual demonstrates an inability to sustain the work that has been assigned and the Earnfare assignment was appropriate to the individual's abilities, DHS, the contracted provider, the community-based organization, or the community college/university shall re-assess the individual.
 If the person is ordered by a court of competent jurisdiction to participate in the Earnfare Component, that person shall also be referred back to the court when unable to perform the work that has been assigned.

-4) An individual may be dismissed by the employer from an Earnfare assignment prior to its completion.
-The Department, comprehensive providers or local governmental unit shall return an individual dismissed by an employer to the client pool.
+3) An individual may be dismissed by the employer from an Earnfare assignment prior to its completion.
+DHS, comprehensive providers or local governmental unit shall return an individual dismissed by an employer to the client pool.
 An individual dismissed by an employer shall be treated as a new program entrant for the purpose of Earnfare assignments.
-A dismissal from an Earnfare assignment shall not cause a food stamp sanction.

-7) Earnfare clients may participate in a voluntary job search activity as resources permit.
+6) Earnfare clients may participate in a voluntary job search activity as resources permit.
 Earnfare clients may participate for two months in the 12- month period, either concurrently or following the six-month eligibility period for Earnfare.
-Clients are required to make a minimum of 20 employer contacts each month while in the Earnfare job search activity.